Where’s Waldo? That’s what North America likes to call these books! But the series is from Londoner Martin Handford. He created it in 1986.

 That also shows just how popular the puzzle books are.
 They’re spread all across the world and everyone seems to love them.
 It’s a nice thing, eh?

-TV Series & Video Game
+The Where’s Wally?
+TV Series and Video Game

 The series was such a hit it had to spawn a bunch of spin-off stuff.

 The NES video game of 1991 was by Bethesda Softworks.
 Yeah, that one that’s now responsible for Skyrim, Fallout, and is now one of the world’s leading games developers.

 Back in the early 1990s, it had to somehow turn the artistic delights of the Where’s Wally? books into an 8-bit video game.

 Right, so that just wasn’t technically possible.
 The developer tried anyway.
 The result was a total mess and a terrible video game.

 More recently, the fun little romp Hidden Folks did a lot better job.
 Too little, too late for Wally…